On the Implicit Bias of Adam: Introduction

-\begin{remark}[The $\varepsilon$ hyperparameter is inside the square root] Note that the numerical stability hyperparameter $\varepsilon > 0$, which is introduced in these algorithms to avoid division by zero, is inside the square root in our definition.
+\begin{remark} Note that the numerical stability hyperparameter $\varepsilon > 0$, which is introduced in these algorithms to avoid division by zero, is inside the square root in our definition.
 This way we avoid division by zero in the derivative too: the first derivative of $x \mapsto \left(\sqrt{x + \varepsilon}\right)^{-1}$ is bounded for $x \geq 0$.
 This is useful for our analysis.
-In Theorems~SA-2.4 and SA-4.4 in the appendix, the original versions of RMSProp and Adam are also tackled, though with an additional assumption which requires that no component of the gradient can come very close to zero in the region of interest.
+In \cref{th:global-error-bound,th:adam-global-error-bound}, the original versions of RMSProp and Adam are also tackled, though with an additional assumption which requires that no component of the gradient can come very close to zero in the region of interest.
 This is true only for the initial period of learning (whereas \cref{th:backward-error-analysis-modified-adam} tackles the whole period).
 Practitioners do not seem to make a distinction between the version with $\varepsilon$ inside vs. outside the square root: tutorials with both versions abound on machine learning related websites.
-Moreover, the popular Tensorflow variant of RMSProp has $\varepsilon$ inside the square root\footnote{\url{https://github.com/keras-team/keras/blob/f9336cc5114b4a9429a242deb264b707379646b7/keras/optimizers/rmsprop.py\#L190}} even though in the documentation\footnote{\url{https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/experimental/RMSprop}} \citet{kingma2015adam} is cited, where $\varepsilon$ is outside.
-While conducting experiments, we also noted that moving $\varepsilon$ inside or outside the square root does not change the behavior of Adam or RMSProp qualitatively. \end{remark}
+Moreover, the popular \href{https://github.com/keras-team/keras/blob/f9336cc5114b4a9429a242deb264b707379646b7/keras/optimizers/rmsprop.py\#L190}{Tensorflow} and \href{https://github.com/google-deepmind/optax/blob/8a3ee74de2d58e027c5df91a4d797b3c64a012cd/optax/_src/transform.py\#L252}{Optax} variants of RMSProp have $\varepsilon$ inside the square root.
+Empirically we also observed that moving $\varepsilon$ inside or outside the square root does not change the behavior of Adam or RMSProp qualitatively. \end{remark}